For well over three years, iSatori’s Bio-Gro (bioactive peptides extracted from colostrum) have been the center of all kinds of internet controversy.

 iSatori would not assist with a dosing schedule nor would they help recommend any blood tests that could help confer Bio-Gro’s biological benefits.

-Blood was drawn on April 12, 2016 at 8:23am at a Quest Diagnostics Lab with CJ in a fasted state:
+Blood was drawn on April 12, 2016 at 8:23am at a Quest Diagnostics Lab in a fasted state:

 - IGF-1: 181ng/mL (Z-Score 0.4)

 Anecdotally, there was good recovery, had a great diet going and his body composition was quite in tune, being only about 5lbs from show weight.

 There were several PRs during the training – some of this was due to his beginner-level status of some of the lifts, but PRs are PRs and worth noting.

 Interestingly, around the two-week mark, his sex drive ramped up to wild levels, and he commented on very high quality (teenage-like) erections during that time.

 Finally, what you’ve all been waiting for.
 Blood was drawn on May 12, 2016 at 8:24am at the same Quest Diagnostics Lab, in a fasted state, and sent to the same laboratory: